mpg-age-bioinformatics/cluster_first_steps/README.md

 In order run visual tools such as `posit/rstudio` or `jupyterlab` on `hpc.bioinformatics.studio` via a slurm job and access it from your local browser, please look into [visual_tools](/visual_tools).

+Also, it is possible to run rstudio in your local device using your preferred [rocker rstudio images](https://rocker-project.org/images/).

 ---

 ## Support